staropram/cantcoap/README.md

 Dependencies:

 * CUnit

 This is a testing framework for c.

-Just type make
+You need libcunit1 and libcunit1-dev

+Then just type make.

 Long description
 ----------------